TULiberalArts/Neuroscience/pages/graduate.md

 - Meet all the obligations of the student's participating department.
 - Have one member of the Neuroscience Program on their dissertation committee.
 - Attend and participate at the Journal Club and seminars of the Neuroscience Program for 4 semesters.
-- Take two course in each of the neuroscience specialization areas: behavioral/cognitive/ systems neuroscience and cellular/molecular neuroscience
+- Take two course in each of the neuroscience specialization areas: behavioral/cognitive/ systems neuroscience and cellular/molecular neuroscience.

 The following is a listing of examples of key courses.